nextflow-io/training/docs/nf_customize/04_config.md

     Do not use `-c <file>` to specify parameters as this will result in errors.
 Custom config files specified with `-c` must only be used for tuning process resource specifications, other infrastructural tweaks (such as output directories), or module arguments (args).

-Multiple scopes can be included in the same `.config` file using a mix of dot prefixes and curly brackets.
+Multiple scopes can be included in the same `.config` file using a mix of dot prefixes and curly brackets:

 ```console title="example.config" linenums="1"
 executor.name = "sge"